 Application and assessment

-This should go without saying, but remember to pay close attention to spelling and grammar when submitting your online application.
-"We reject a lot of forms instantly because they haven't been checked properly,” says resourcing specialist, Anna Dixon, who adds: “The forms that stand out come from people who have done research into the firm beyond what can be found on the recruitment page, and who demonstrate a good understanding of our culture."
+This should go without saying but remember to pay close attention to spelling and grammar when submitting your online application.
+"We reject a lot of forms instantly because they haven't been checked properly,” says Resourcing Business Partner Anna Dixon, who adds: “The forms that stand out come from people who have done research into the firm beyond what can be found on the recruitment page, and who demonstrate a good understanding of our culture."

 Both vac scheme and direct training contract applicants who nail this stage are invited to an assessment centre, complete with a psychometric test, written exercise, group exercise and interview.

-Burges Salmon runs winter (one week), spring and summer (two weeks) schemes across the year in their Bristol office.
+Burges Salmon runs winter (one week), spring (two weeks) and two summer (two weeks each) schemes across the year in their Bristol office.
 Excitingly, the firm has now launched a spring vacation scheme based in their Edinburgh office for those wanting to apply for an Edinburgh based training contract.
-The firm takes on just 40 candidates in total, spread out across the schemes, in an effort to closely mentor and give enough work to each attendee.
+The firm takes on just 50 candidates in total, spread out across the schemes, in an effort to closely mentor and give enough work to each attendee.